 Coiled USB cables are commonly used where mobility and organisation are essential for maintaining a tidy workspace or on-the-go convenience.
 These cables include:

-• USB-A to USB-B – used for connecting printers, external hard drives, and other peripherals to a computer.
+- USB-A to USB-B – Used for connecting printers, external hard drives, and other peripherals to a computer.

-• USB-A to Micro-USB – used for charging and data transfer in smartphones, tablets, and small electronic devices.
+- USB-A to Micro-USB – Used for charging and data transfer in smartphones, tablets, and small electronic devices.

-• USB-A to USB-C – used for charging and data transfer with smartphones, tablets, and other portable electronic devices.
+- USB-A to USB-C – Used for charging and data transfer with smartphones, tablets, and other portable electronic devices.

 4. Coiled power cables

 Coiled power cables are commonly used in household appliances, industrial machinery, and portable power tools, where mobility and durability are important.
+They are also used in coiling power cords for generators and field equipment that require flexibility in operation.

 5. Coiled extension cables